supportingami/sami-website/docs/deployment.md

 yarn scripts docker push
 ```

-Should then manually update on Google Cloud run to create a new deployment with the latest image
+Should then manually update on Google Cloud run to create a new deployment with the latest images

 **Backend**